Ever wondered what the real difference is between an Americano and regular coffee?

 If you want to lower your caffeine intake, it’s best to pick an Americano over regular coffee.

-While you can change up the flavor of regular coffee using a different brewing technique, espresso coffee usually wins in terms of punchy and full-bodied notes.
+While you can change the flavor of regular coffee by using a different brewing technique, espresso coffee usually wins in terms of punchy, full-bodied notes.

 I’ve compared the flavor of Americano coffee and regular coffee using the Chemex, Hario V60, and French press.

-While the pour over technique has a more balanced but delicious flavor, the French press coffee came a lot closer in taste to the Americano.
+While the pour over technique has a more balanced but delicious flavor, the French press coffee was much closer in taste to the Americano.

 As I’ve discussed above, I came to a few conclusions when comparing these coffees side by side.
 I’ve listed them below so you can check them out.